GiovanniZambiasi/gameplay-framework-unity/README.md

     }
 }
 ```
 Also, notice how neither the `Wizard` nor the `WizardManager` know how a spell is *created, managed or destroyed*.
 This gives us the flexibility of using whichever infrastructure we need for `ISpell`.
-For example, if we had to use a pre built spell plugin from the asset store, we could define `ISpell` and `ISpellFactory` implementations to communicate with it, and the rest of our codebase wouldn't even know.
-That is *✨the power of abstraction ✨*
+For example, if we had to use a pre built spell plugin from the asset store, we could define `ISpell` and `ISpellFactory` implementations to communicate with it, and the rest of our codebase wouldn't even know.<br/>
+Another great benefit of using interfaces this way is that we can create fake *(hollow, humble, mock etc..)* implementations of our dependencies to use in automated tests.
+For example, If we're writing a unit test for the `Wizard` class, we could create a `HumbleSpell : ISpell` class that does exactly what the test needs it to do, without the headache of having to create an actual entity.<br/> That is *✨the power of abstraction ✨*

 ### Damaging the Goblin
 // Tbd..